spg5958/Micro-C-Pipelines/README.md

 ## Step 3 - Generate .cool Files
    HiC-Pro outputs contact matrices in .matrix format.
 However, .cool files are generally accepted by most HiC analysis software and are also easier to handle than other formats.
-   Therefore, I convert .matrix files to .cool files using the following 'hicpro2higlass.sh' script that comes with HiC-Pro.
+   Therefore, I convert .matrix files to .cool files using the following 'hicpro2higlass.sh' script that comes with the HiC-Pro.
    ```
    Run:
       HICPRO_PATH/bin/utils/hicpro2higlass.sh -i MATRIX_FILE -r RESOLUTION -c CHROMSIZES_FILE -o OUTPUT_PATH -p NUM_PROC
    ```

 ## Step 4 - Normalize .cool Files
    Although HiC-Pro can generate normalized .cool files, I prefer to normalize the raw .cool files separately.
 I use `pipeline_scripts/4_normalize_cool/normalize_cool.py` Python script for normalizing the .cool files.
 This script uses Iterative correction matrix balancing method from cooler package.
-The full path to the .cool file should be provided at line number before running.
+The full path to the .cool file should be provided in the script.

 <br>
 <br>

 # Pipeline for Identification of AB Compartments
-This pipeline is based on the protocol outlined by Miura et al. in their book1.
-It utilizes HiCExplorer commands as detailed in the documentation2 and generates A/B compartments starting from a raw .cool matrix.
+This pipeline is based on the protocol outlined by Miura et al. in their book.
+It utilizes HiCExplorer to generates A/B compartments starting from a raw .cool matrix.
 While input for pipeline is a raw .cool matrix, but you can start from a normalized .cool matrix and bypass the step 1 below.

 1) Normalize .cool file:
    - (optional) Normalize to equal level of read coverage or value ranges: If you want to compare different Hi-C interaction matrices (samples/replicates), the matrices need to be normalized to equal level of read coverage or value ranges.
 This can be achieved with ‘hicNormalize’ command as follows.
 Please refer to hicNormalize documentation for further details.